Shondra Bowie Riley

 Shondra is a member of the Scottish BPOC Writers Network.

-Shondra has led a series of BPOC poetry workshops and co-led an interactive poetry installation, collaborating with One Dalkieth, The Men's Shed, Garvauld, and other local community groups for the 2025 Vogrie Pogrie Festival, where she was asked to host an Open Mic in the Poet-Tree Tent.
+Shondra has led a series of BPOC poetry workshops and co-led an interactive poetry installation, collaborating with One Dalkieth, The Men's Shed, Garvald, and other local community groups for the 2025 Vogrie Pogrie Festival, where she was asked to host an Open Mic in the Poet-Tree Tent.

-Strategic Planning Consultant, Livity Youth Edinburgh, 2025-present
+Strategic Consultant, Livity Youth Edinburgh, 2025-present

 Trustee, One Dalkeith Development Trust, 2021- 2022